-The recipe is as simple and quick as any other pancake.
+The recipe is as simple and quick as any other pancake recipe.
 Rather than serve them flat, these pancakes are soft and flexible and can be easily folded over a filling.
 It's common to stuff them with mozzarella or cream cheese, almost like you would with an omelet, though they're equally delicious when simply served with butter.

 North American corn is sweeter and less starchy than typical South American corn, so a little cornstarch helps thicken the batter.
 They are also gluten-free, which makes them easy to serve to those who need to avoid it.